openlookeng/hetu-core/hetu-docs/en/connector/vdm.md

 - Create, update and delete views that combines multiple catalogs
 - Visit real data through the views
-- Manage user previlege through the views
+- Manage user privilege through the views
 - Log the use of VDM views by each user

 ## Usage